Shazizan/Shazizan/README.md

 ![](mainheader.png)

 ## 🌟Spotlight:
 A Data Wizard specialising in ETL Conjurations, channeling raw data with SQL spells and Python enchantments — conjuring enchanted bridges to stream it into the grand data warehouse.
 A devoted practitioner of quantitative sciences, weaving insights from Arithmancy and decision sciences into every incantation, crafting pipelines with precision in Databricks’ downstream realms.
-Passionate about analytics, discovery, and the Japanese language, thriving on exploring new realms, swiftly troubleshooting issues, and forging inventive solutions along the magical flow of data.<br><br>
+Passionate about analytics, discovery, and the Japanese language, thriving on exploring new realms, swiftly troubleshooting issues and forging inventive solutions along the magical flow of data.<br><br>

 ## 🤝Connections:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/shazizan/)